IuryDamascenoDev/US_Prescribers-Data_Pipeline/README.md

 ### Data transform
 1. Creation of reports based on requirements.
 &emsp; 1.1 Prescribers report requirements:
-&emsp;&emsp; Top 5 Prescribers with highest trx_cnt per each state.
+&emsp;&emsp;&nbsp; Top 5 Prescribers with highest trx_cnt per each state.
 &emsp;&emsp; Consider the prescribers only from 20 to 50 years of experience.
 &emsp;&emsp; Table Model:
 &emsp;&emsp;&emsp;&emsp; Prescriber ID